Wedrix/watchtower/README.md

 }
 ```

 Kindly take note of the `rank` parameter that is required for all orderings.
 It's used to determine the order in which to apply multiple orderings.
-The highest ranking ordering is applied first, followed by next in that order.
+The highest ranking ordering is applied first, followed by the next in that order.

 You can also pass params to the ordering using the `params` parameter.